highcharts4gwt/generator/README.md

 GwtHighcharts
 =============

-GWT highcharts wrapper
+This project is about creating an auto-generated GWT highcharts wrapper

 This project has been created as an alternative to moxie highcharts wrapper [Sourceforge sources](http://sourceforge.net/projects/gwt-highcharts/)  [http://www.moxiegroup.com/moxieapps/gwt-highcharts/](http://www.moxiegroup.com/moxieapps/gwt-highcharts/)

-Why this wrapper ?
+#Why this wrapper ?

 * Moxie wrapper does not seem to be maintained anymore (last commit on August 2013)
 * I disagree with some of the design choices in moxie wrapper